trey-capps/trey-capps.github.io/content/posts/happiness_analysis.md

 ![Pair Plot](/pairplot.png)

-Next we can consider the distribution of regions.
+Next, we can consider the distribution of regions.

 ![Region Distribution](/region_hist.png)

 We can see that each country is not represented equally in the dataset.
-We must take this into consideration during preprocessing.
+We must consideration this during preprocessing.
 For each predictor, a boxplot can give insight into the 5 number summaries of the data.

 ![Box Plot](/boxplot.png)